 Esther Devall retired from NMSU in 2019 after 28 years as a faculty member in Family and Child Science, and is enjoying teaching part-time as professor emeritus.
 She has bachelor’s degrees in both Child Development and Elementary Education, and master’s and doctoral degrees in Child and Family Development.
 She has taught students from age 2 to 82 years.
 In her youth, she acted in plays at school and church.
 AS an adult, she has season tickets to all the theaters in Las Cruces.
 She enjoys the power of live theatre to showcase humanity in all its forms and tell stories that remain with you forever.

-Matt Gurule
+Matthew Gurule

 ross.jpg